PyPA Members, And How To Join¶

 Anyone is welcome to (while following licensing terms) use PyPA projects.

 Maintainership of a project that is under the PyPA organization automatically transfers individual membership in the PyPA.
-The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) on any projects within the PyPA GitHub organization or Bitbucket organization.
+The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) or triage permissions on any projects within the PyPA GitHub organization or Bitbucket organization.
 Currently there is no public list of all PyPA individual members.

-To become an individual member of the PyPA, you can do either of the following:
+Per PEP 609, to become an individual member of the PyPA, you can do either of the following:

 attain PyPA project membership for your project (for which you are already a maintainer)